Condition Care Guide

 What is the conventional eczema treatment?

-Conventional doctors often recommend a combination of self-care techniques and medical therapies to treat eczema.
+Conventional doctors often recommend a combination of self-care techniques and medical therapies in the treatment of eczema.
 First, people with eczema should avoid any potential triggers that appear to make symptoms worse.
 Take warm, not hot, showers or baths if you have eczema.
 Use soap as sparingly as possible, and apply a soothing, hypoallergenic moisturizer immediately after bathing.
 Physicians may also suggest using over-the-counter anti-itch lotions or low-potency steroid creams.

 When these measures don’t alleviate eczema, the doctor may prescribe one or more of the following treatments: